morden35/belay/README.md

 ### Directions to Run

-To run Belay, Python 3.9+ with Flask must be installed, as well as a local install of SQLite 3.
+To run Belay locally, [Python 3.9+](https://www.python.org/downloads/) with [Flask](https://flask.palletsprojects.com/en/2.2.x/installation/), as well as [SQLite 3](https://www.sqlitetutorial.net/download-install-sqlite/) must be installed.

+Once Python 3.9+, Flask, and Sqlite3 are installed, do the following:
+1. Install additional packages:
+$ pip3 install -r requirements.txt

-- First, graders will run your migrations in lexical order from the command line.
+2. Run sqlite3 migrations from the command line:
-- Then, graders will start your app with a `flask run` command from the command line.
-Graders will have their FLASK_APP environment variable set to "app," so name your Flask file `app.py`.
-- Graders will have the packages in `requirements.txt` installed with `pip3 install -r requirements.txt`.
-If you feel strongly that you need a package not listed there, ask on the course Slack.
+$ cat db/20220307T104700-create_tables.sql | sqlite3 db/belay.db

+3. Start the Belay app:
+$ flask run

-- Graders will try to access your app in their browser at the URL that Flask prints to the command line, e.g. `* Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)`
+4. Access Belay in the browser at the URL that Flask prints to the command line, e.g. `* Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)`
-- Make sure that your app starts successfully under these circumstances.
-We'll do our best to make your app run even if it doesn't, but with a points penalty.

 Database